Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

 Let us then look at the strain effects.
 Recent experiments report different critical temperatures between bulk and nano flakes of CsV$_3$Sb$_5$, indicating surface strain releasing plays an important role \cite{song2021competition,song2021competing2,zhang2022emergence}.
-We thus investigate the phonons of the CsV$_3$Sb$_5$ pristine phase with in-plane biaxial strain.
+We thus investigate the phonons of the CsV$_3$Sb$_5$ pristine phase with in-plane biaxial strain (see Method in Part I of SM \cite{SM}).
 As shown in Fig. \ref{fig:phonon}(g, h), the phonon instability changes rapidly with increasing tensile strain.
-An additional imaginary phonon mode appears at $\Gamma$ point at 2\% strain and is found to correspond to a breathing kagome vibration mode.
-Such mode has the V atoms move inward in one triangle and outward in the adjacent triangles, as depicted in Fig. \ref{fig:phonon}(c).
-Superposing this three-fold rotational symmetric mode onto the ISD structure leads to a new 2×2×1 structural reconstruction [Fig. \ref{fig:dft}(b)] with \emph{D}$_{3h}$ point group.
-In addition, the lowest imaginary frequency moves from M point under zero strain to approximately the middle of $\Gamma$-M for 2.8$\%$ tensile strain.
-As shown in Fig. \ref{fig:phonon}(e), the imaginary phonon mode at the middle point of $\Gamma$-M line is characterized by the V-V in-plane dimerization within a 4×1×1 supercell.
-Such dimerization with a phase shift along ${\bm a}$ axis strongly implies a new possible 4\emph{a}$_0$ stripe order \cite{zhao2021cascade,liang2021three,nie2022charge,zheng2022emergent}, which is different with former prediction \cite{wang2021electronic,ye2022structural}.
-Considering the multiplicity of above imaginary mode, a new 4×4×1 CDW state [Fig. \ref{fig:dft}(c)] can be constructed.
+An additional imaginary phonon mode appears at $\Gamma$ point at 2\% strain and is found to correspond to a breathing kagome mode, in which the V atoms move inward in one triangle and outward in the adjacent triangles [Fig. \ref{fig:phonon}(c)].
+Superposing this mode onto the ISD structure leads to a new 2$\times$2$\times$1 structural reconstruction, characterized by shrinked triangle of V atoms with surrounding V-V dimers (\emph{D}$_{3h}$-2 phase in Fig. \ref{fig:dft}(b), here, the $n \times n$ supercell with \emph{D}$_{3h}$ symmetry is denoted by \emph{D}$_{3h}$-\emph{n}, [see Part VIII-X, XIV of SM for band structures, scanning tunneling microscopy (STM), structural information and XRD patterns of these states \cite{SM}].
+In addition, the lowest imaginary frequency moves from M point under zero strain to approximately the middle of $\Gamma$-M for 2.8$\%$ tensile strain, corresponding to the mode characterized by the V-V in-plane dimerization within a 4$\times$1$\times$1 supercell [Fig. \ref{fig:phonon}(e)].
+Such dimerization with a phase shift along ${\bm a}$ axis strongly implies a new possible 4\emph{a}$_0$ stripe order \cite{zhao2021cascade,liang2021three,nie2022charge,zheng2022emergent,ye2022structural}, consistent with the observation of Ref. \cite{zhao2021cascade} (see Part IX for STM images \cite{SM}).
+Considering the multiplicity of above imaginary mode, the new \emph{D}$_{3h}$-4 state [Fig. \ref{fig:dft}(c)] can be constructed.
 Interestingly, as strain goes more tensile, it is found that the lowest frequency moves more and more toward $\Gamma$ point, indicating larger and larger supercells.
-For example, a 6×6×1 modulated CDW state [Fig. \ref{fig:dft}(d)] can emerge at the strain of 3.5\% (see Fig. S4 of SM \cite{SM}).
+For example, the \emph{D}$_{3h}$-6 state [Fig. \ref{fig:dft}(d)] can emerge at the strain of 3.5\% (Fig. S4 \cite{SM}).
 Such results thus imply a continuum evolution of CDW states with increasing strain.
-Moreover, the phonon changes along A-L is found to be similar with that along $\Gamma$-M, indicating the aforementioned new CDW states are also accompanied by an interlayer $\pi$-phase shift.
-Besides, soft modes on $\Gamma$-K and A-H are also possible to lead to other CDW structures.